seanahan5000/rpw-a2/README.md

 ##### NOTES

+There is not a separate zoom tool.
+Just move the cursor over the image to where you want to zoom in/out and press a number from 1 to 6.

 Copying a graphics selection puts that data on the clipboard in text form, ready to be pasted into 6502 source code.
 The reverse is also supported, with the extension attempting to determine the dimensions of the data.

 #### File System Provider